 The most common sanctions for fraud are probation or prison.

-The number of conviction decisions for offences under the Tax Offences Act, accounting offences, and offences under the Welfare Benefits (Offences) Act as a primary offence, 2006 – 2015.
-The Welfare Benefits (Offences) Act entered into force on 1 January 2008.
+The number of conviction decisions for offences under the Tax Offences Act, accounting offences, and offences under the Welfare Benefits (Offences) Act as a primary offence, 2008 – 2017.
 Source: Persons found guilty of offences

 During 2015, approximately 400 persons were convicted of offences under the Tax Offences Act as the primary offence.
 In addition, approximately 1,300 persons were found guilty of various offences against creditors as the primary offence; these were almost exclusively accounting offences.
 Almost 500 persons were convicted of embezzlement and other breaches of fiduciary duty as the primary offence.
 During the same year, there were 350 convictions in respect of offences under the Welfare Benefits (Offences) Act.